9 Reasons to Invest in Property in Liverpool and Where to Buy

-The L1 postcode delivers attractive average yields of 10% and the average price for a property in Liverpool City Centre over the last year was £168,059, according to Rightmove.
+The L1 postcode delivers attractive average yields of around 7% and the average price for a property in Liverpool City Centre over the last year was £168,059, according to Rightmove.

-The Kensington area was one of the postcodes seeing a jump in house prices in 2020.
-With recent investment in the hospital, further development has helped to bolster the appeal of the area, which is located on the fringe of the city centre and a great place to invest in Liverpool property.
+With recent investment in the hospital, further development has helped to bolster the appeal of Kensington, which is located on the fringe of the city centre and a great place to invest in Liverpool property.

-In the last year, average price for a property in Kensington was £114,822.
+In the last year, the average price for a property in Kensington was £138,663.